spglib/spglib/doc/definition.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In the idealization step presented above, the input unit cell crystal strcuture can be rotated in the Cartesian coordinates.
+In the idealization step presented above, the input unit cell crystal structure can be rotated in the Cartesian coordinates.
 The rotation matrix :math:`\boldsymbol{R}` of this rotation is defined by

 .. math::